 Accenture is establishing an innovation hub for defense and national security in Canberra, Australia (OA Online).

-This CyberWire look back at the Week that Was discusses events affecting Canada, China, the European Union, Germany, Russia, Saudi Arabia, Spain, Switzerland, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Canada, China, European Union, Germany, Russia, Saudi Arabia, Spain, Switzerland, United Kingdom, United States.

 On the Podcast